The Infrared Universe: Mesoscopic Continuity Equations

-This closes the mesoscopic system: the same geometric scale \(\sigma\) that governs infrared kinematics and rotational dynamics also controls the long--term baryon balance of the universe in a nonequilibrium steady--state description.
+This closes the mesoscopic system: the same scale $\sigma$ that governs infrared kinematics and rotational organization also controls the long--term baryon balance of the exterior Universe in a nonequilibrium steady--state description.